linkmesrl/ngIntermediate/README.md

 # ngIntermediate
 Repository for the AngularJs Intermediate Workshop @ Login

+Here you can have a look at [slides](http://www.slideshare.net/LinkMeSrl/angular-intermediate)

 ## How to use it

 In this branch there is a simple boilerplate to start the project from scratch.